- ICH GCP

 Inclusion Criteria:

-3. Have previously received or will receive TMS to the left dorsal-lateral prefrontal cortex as part of the clinical treatment program at the Center for Brain Circuit Therapeutics at Brigham and Women's Hospital, or at Massachusetts General Hospital for treatment of medication resistant depression
+- Have previously received or will once daily TMS treatment to the left dorsolateral prefrontal cortex at the Center for Brain Circuit Therapeutics at Brigham and Women's Hospital, or at Massachusetts General Hospital for treatment of medication resistant depression

 Exclusion Criteria:

-2. Presence of a significant neurologic disorder (i.e. Parkinson's Disease, stroke, Alzheimer's Disease, tumor, multiple sclerosis, epilepsy).
+- Presence of a significant neurologic disorder (i.e. Parkinson's Disease, stroke, Alzheimer's Disease, tumor, multiple sclerosis, epilepsy) or other significant active medical problems which may impact treatment or safety.
 Of note, many of these are also contraindications to receiving TMS and these patients would not be enrolled in the clinical treatment program.
+Because these diagnoses, their significance, and the extent to which they are an active issue can be subjective, each of these exclusions (1-3) will be reviewed by the PI or study physician

 Study Plan